Sanju-Kumar-Giri/EDA_Bank_Loan_Default_Risk_Analysis_/README.md

     2)'previous_application.csv' contains information about the client’s previous loan data.
 It contains the data whether the previous application had been Approved, Cancelled, Refused or Unused offer.

     3)'columns_description.csv' is data dictionary which describes the meaning of the variables.

+# Motivation
+I started to learn Data science to explore my carrier in Data world.
+I learned different methodologies and tools to achieve and solve real world problems.
+Finally it is important to work on application (real world application) to actually make a difference.

+# Installation
+The Code is written in Python 3.6.10.
+If you don't have Python installed you can find it [here](https://www.python.org/downloads/).
+If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
+To install the required packages and libraries, run this command in the project directory after cloning the repository:

+pip install -r requirements.txt

+# Technology
+Windows/Linux/macOS
+Jupyter Notebook/Google Colab/PyCharm
+Programming Language: Python
+Library: Numpy, Pandas, Sklearn, Operator, TPOT

+# Conclusion